sbuffkin/oddblog/src/dream_journal/short_dreams.md

 <br>

 I somehow busted my thermos which i use every day.
-Much to my surpise, the interior was thing, and whats more, it wasn't metal!
+Much to my surpise, the interior was thin, and whats more, it wasn't metal!
 It was plastic.
 I felt ill at ease thinking I had been pouring boiling hot liquid into this for a long time.

 <br>